jharwell/sierra/docs/src/plugins/index.rst

   <plugins/compare>`.
 This could mean combining multiple graphs into a single
   graph, for example.

-To use any of the :ref:`plugins/builtin` in SIERRA you don't need to do anything but select them when invoking SIERRA via the appropriate cmdline switch.
+To use any of the builtin in SIERRA you don't need to do anything but select them when invoking SIERRA via the appropriate cmdline switch.
 Details on configuration, capabilities, etc. is below for each category of plugins SIERRA supports.

 .. toctree::
    :maxdepth: 1